SNOMED-Documents/snomed-editorial-guide/observable-entity.md

 As for the progression of the completion of an assessment, that is related to the state diagram (i.e., status) of the progression of a procedure and should not be precoordinated, but handled by the information system in which orders are processed (it is dynamic, not static).
 The information system should be able to capture the status of a procedure (e.g., ordered, in process, completed).
 We would not expect the terminology to pre-coordinate this.

-As an example, LOINC recognizes that there are three different aspects to an observable:
+For example, LOINC recognizes three different aspects to an observable:

 1) those that can serve as both an order and an observation (e.g. blood glucose level);